arthurweinmann/toastainer/README.md

 # Toastainer

-Toastainer is an open source self - hosted platform to run serverless code instances.
-An instance is started by the first request and can then be joined by multiple other requests.
-HTTP and Websocket requests are supported.
-Joining the same running code instance with different kind of requests is supported.
-You can set the timeout and maximum number of joiners for each instance in order to autoscale them naturally.
-You can also make a request force join a particular instance with its ID.
-You can setup your own OS image to support any programming language.

-# Motivation

-At Toastate, we need a way to quickly deploy and run autoscaled code instances.
-We need those instance to be reachable by multiple request of distinct types.
-We could not vendor lock clients from our web agency.
-This is why we developed Toastainer.
-We believe it can also be useful for other projects and this is why we release it to the community.
+Toastainer is an open-source self - hosted platform designed for running serverless code instances on your own infrastructure.
+Serverless computing offers a streamlined way for teams to share computing resources without the hassle of managing and maintaining physical servers.
+This approach delivers a highly scalable and cost-efficient solution for deploying and managing applications, enabling teams to focus on innovation and collaboration.

+Here's an overview of the key features and concepts of Toastainer:

+- Self-hosted: Toastainer can be installed and run on your own hardware or cloud infrastructure, giving you control over the environment in which your serverless code instances operate.

+- Code instances: In the context of Toastainer, an instance refers to a single execution of your serverless code.
+Instances are initiated by incoming requests and can be joined by multiple following requests simultaneously.
+This unique feature enables new possibilities in serverless computing, such as live messaging, video streaming, and gaming.

+- Supported protocols: Toastainer supports both HTTP and Websocket requests, allowing for a wide range of application use cases.
+This also allows the platform to connect different types of requests within the same running code instance, further enhancing its real-time capabilities.

+- Autoscaling: Toastainer allows you to set a timeout and maximum number of joiners for each live code instance, enabling instances to scale up or down based on incoming requests.
+This ensures efficient resource usage and optimal responsiveness.

+- Instance control: You have the option to force a request to join a specific instance by providing its ID.
+This can be useful in certain scenarios where you need some users to join the same instance.

+- Custom OS images: Toastainer supports the use of custom OS images, which means you can configure your environment to work with any programming language.
+This provides flexibility in choosing the technology stack that best suits your application's requirements.

+In summary, Toastainer offers a powerful serverless platform that can handle multiple requests concurrently within a single code instance, unlocking new possibilities for real-time applications like live messaging, video streaming, and gaming.
+Its self-hosted nature, supported protocols, autoscaling features, instance control, and custom OS image support make it a robust solution for a wide range of serverless applications.

 # Project status